capjamesg/jamesql/README.md

 ## Deployment considerations

-JameSQL is thread safe if all data is preloaded into an index.
-JameSQL is yet not thread safe if you want to add data to an index in real-time.

-JameSQL is designed for high performance.
-JameSQL instances are suitable for use in search-as-you-type experiences, where requests are made with every keystroke.
-With that said, you will still be limited by other considerations (i.e. network latency, number of allocated threads, traffic).
+JameSQL is not thread safe.
+This is because non-atomic mutations are made to record `_score` values during query computation.
+This may be fixed in a future release, although there are no immediate plans to do so.

 It is recommended that you cache responses from JameSQL.
 While it takes < 1ms to process many JameSQL queries, reading a set of results from a cache will be faster.